-Wider archeological excavations in caves started in 1971 and during the research there was discovered that caves contain well-stratified sequences of Lower Paleolithic period with stone tools.
-Stone tools show the evolution of man – the oldest tools are nearly unworked but over the time they become more exact and more varied and specific.
+Wider archeological excavations in caves started in 1971 and during the research, there was discovered that caves contain well-stratified sequences of the Lower Paleolithic period with stone tools.
+Stone tools show the evolution of man – the oldest tools are nearly unworked but over time they become more exact and more varied and specific.

 Many of the Bhimbetka caves served as shelters for people and this site might belong to the longest continuously inhabited human settlements of the world.
 Deposits on the floor of these shelters represent continuous sequence throughout the Stone Age cultures – from Acheulian to Mesolithic.

-Most ancient petroglyphs in the world
+Some of the most ancient petroglyphs in the world

-There is little doubt – exploration of these caves will provide exciting discoveries for many years to come.
+There is little doubt – an exploration of these caves will provide exciting discoveries for many years to come.
 One such unexpected discovery was made in a large cave called Auditorium Cave.

 Cave was well known but it hid an unexpected surprise.
 In 1990 here, on Chief’s Rock, were discovered 9 cupules – simple, round hemispheric cavities with traces of red pigment.
 They looked very old but it seemed nearly impossible to find their true age.